 Be nice.
 Or else.

-UX Designer at Medstro Joined over 3 years ago
+UX Designer at Medstro Joined about 4 years ago

 Mirza hasn't posted any stories yet.

 You absolutely can – here's a Sketch file to see how it's done: https://www.dropbox.com/s/8umvsz4lsk1wcw3/Speech%20Bubble%20Symbol.sketch?dl=0

 (I've also dropped in a small bubble triangle to show you how you can fix things in place)